clavisound/SlimLoRa/README.md

 The majority of the work was done by Hendrik Hagendorn and Ideetron B.V.
 Thanks to both of them.
 I ported the library to Arduino, expanded the most important MAC commands, enabled application downlinks, enabled ACKs for confirmed downlinks, and corrected the channel for SF7BW250.

+# Semi non blocking

+From Version 0.10.0 SlimLoRa is now little non blocking in the expense that you have to nurse the downlinks.
+The implementation has room for improvements, I keep it VERY simple.
+Check the example with name `NON_BLOCKING` at the end.
+You can check the sensors before RX1 and before RX2 for ~1 second for Helium and for TTN for 5 seconds before RX and 1 second before RX2.
+To be safe, try to read the sensors in 700ms MAX.
+Whatever you do with your programm, don't mess with Timer0, don't use any low power mode.

+Join is still BLOCKED code.

+If you want to maximize the non-blocking time of SlimLoRa you can play with variable: `SLIMLORA_FREE_MICROS` - default `500ms`.
+After 500ms the variable lora.RFstatus is available to understand RX mode.
+You can also use variable `rxTimerTriggered` to return to SlimLoRa code.

 # Working

 - [x] OTAA join with Feather 32u4 EU868 region.
 Europe only.